Simon-Wunderlich/Obsidian/Bootcamp/C++/Friends.md

 Used for when two classes need comprehensive access

 ### Non-member function friends
-Used for more spceific operations such as comparisons or manipulations
+Used for more specific operations such as comparisons or manipulations